What Is Cholinergic Urticaria?

-- Take a hot shower or bath
+Take a hot shower or bath

-- Work up a sweat from exercise
+Work up a sweat from exercise

 Are in a hot climate

-- Wear a tight, clingy bandage
+Wear a tight, clingy bandage

-- Get nervous and start to sweat
+Get nervous, have anxiety, or start to sweat

 If you notice that your skin gets itchy, red, and blotchy when you're hot or you're a few minutes into a workout, see your doctor.
 A dermatologist (skin specialist) or allergist can also diagnose CU.
 In order to diagnose it: